berangerthomas/berangerthomas/README.md

 ### 🚀 About Me

-I am an **AI Engineer and Data Scientist** passionate about solving complex business challenges through the **design and industrialization of AI solutions**.
-I combine technical expertise in machine learning, MLOps and software developement with a rigorous approach to bridge the gap between experimental innovation and reliable production systems.
+I am an **AI engineer and data scientist** passionate about solving complex business challenges through the **design and industrialization of ML/AI solutions**.
+I combine technical expertise in AI/machine learning, MLOps and software developement with a rigorous approach to bridge the gap between experimental innovation and reliable production systems.

-*   🔭 I specialize in **Machine Learning, GenAI, embedding, and audio processing**.
+* I specialize in **Machine Learning, GenAI, embedding, and audio processing**.
-*   💡 I love solving complex challenges: from **web scraping pipelines** to **local LLM deployment**.
+* I love solving complex challenges: from **web scraping pipelines** to **local LLM deployment**.
-*   🤝 I value **mentorship & knowledge transfer**, creating educational materials to demystify AI.
+* I value **mentorship & knowledge transfer**, creating educational materials to demystify AI.
-*   📷 **Hobbies:** When I'm not coding, I enjoy **hiking, mountain biking**, and creative arts like **calligraphy & photography**.
+* When I'm not coding, I enjoy **hiking, mountain biking**, and creative arts like **calligraphy & photography**.

 ---